 No-Cost Residential Chipping Program

+Only residential properties in the Hayward Hills, Fairview Fire Protection District, and Five Canyons qualify for this program.
+Qualifying properties are residential properties east of Mission Boulevard and south of D Street to the border of Union City.
 Under the program, residents cut, gather and stack their own branches to be chipped at the front of their property.
 A chipping contractor hired by the City of Hayward will be scheduled to come to each property to complete the chipping work.
-Residential properties east of Mission Boulevard and south of D Street to the border of Union City are considered to be at relatively high risk of fire due to proximity to open spaces with grassland and brush.

-When the application process opens, you can click on this link 2024 Chipping Application to sign up to submitt your interest in participating.
+When the application process opens again, you can sign up to submitt your interest in participating.
 Allow 3-5 business days for Hayward Fire Department staff to email you with status of your request.
-Please be prepared to have your chipping done in October, we will not be chipping any other month during this year.
-All instructions and chipping schedule will be emailed after you have been qualified.
+All instructions and your chipping schedule will be emailed after you have been qualified.
 Participants will be scheduled weekly on a first-come, first-served basis.
 Residents are responsible for cutting and stacking the tree limbs and branches—and a contractor hired by the City will come to the front of each property to do the chipping.

 Do Not stack your materials for chipping until you have been given your scheduled chipping date.